 Using your chosen crochet stitch make a swatch.
 I usually do a 6in x 6in swatch.
 Just chain enough for 6 inches and crochet until your swatch is 6 in long.

-After that, you are going to measure how many stitches are in 4 inches.
+After that, you will measure how many stitches are in 4 inches.
 Write it down so you don’t forget.

 Time for math.

 Take the width you want your blanket to be and divide it by 4 (this is the 4 inches from above)